laurarnichols/CrossSectionCalculations/Notes/ProblemThoughts/HRelease.md

 _Should the final state still be the defect wave functions or should it be the perfect-crystal wave functions?_ It seems to be like the final-state wave functions should stay the defect wave functions.
 My desire to make the final-state wave function also the perfect-crystal wave function comes from wanting to be consistent with the approximation of the initial-state wave function as the perfect-crystal wave function.
 However, the two are not treated equivalently in the algebra.
 The _many-body_ wave functions $|\Psi_l\rangle$ are __not__ approximated as the _many-body_ perfect-crystal wave functions.
 It is only the single-particle initial state $|\psi_i\rangle$ that gets approximated as the equivalent state in the perfect-crystal.
 However, the transition from the many-body wave functions to the single-particle wave functions happens after the transformation $$\langle \Psi_{f} | H_1^{\text{BO}} |\Psi_{i}\rangle = \langle\Phi\_f| \Psi\_i\rangle (\tilde{E}\_f - \tilde{E}\_i).$$ Transitioning there gets rid of the potential in the middle of the matrix element and allows us to exploit the orthonormality of the single-particle orbitals.
 After the transition to the single-particle states, we approximate the initial state as the perfect-crystal state because the carrier is considered as coming from far away from the defect.
 That justifies why the initial state can be approximated as the perfect-crystal state while the final state ends up as the defect final state.

 ### Code design
 _What is the best way to set up this code?
 Should I just use a bash script to run each of the individual pieces?
-Or should I try to figure out a way to get everything I need from each part of the program by a subroutine call?_
+Or should I try to figure out a way to get everything I need from each part of the program by a subroutine call?_ Could update the codes so that a single subroutine is called to get the information needed from that code.
+In the actual program, the main program would get input from the user, call the main subroutine, then handle writing the information out to files.
+In the scattering code, the subroutines could then be called to get the required information without writing new files out at every step.
+This would also avoid having to submit multiple jobs, which would limit total queue time.

-## Random thoughts
-* Need $\Delta q$ for multiphonon.
-Can it just be a relaxation of the H stretch mode and/or other dominant defect modes?
-* Could take the route of calculating $\Delta q$ from anharmonicity, but we have tried that route and it is very complicated.
-* Could instead make a map of how much energy the H takes in to how much it will relax.
-* Two possible $\Delta q$'s: minimum to minimum if it gets over the barrier or new average position if excited anharmonic.
-* How can we get the anharmonic map?
-  * Ignore hits that do not give enough energy to go anharmonic
-  * Move H manually to plot energy profile/barrier
-  * Get H-mode quanta size from phonons
-  * Map each quanta absorption to new max/min positions and a new expectation value of the position
-  * Treat the phonons as original parabola but centered at the new expectation value (Is this valid?
-May be needed at least as a first approximation.)